 At Cornucopia Pet Foods, we strongly believe that, just as you are what you eat, so too are your dog's nutritional needs.
-Despite you being what you eat though, our advice to you is never to feed your dog the same food as you eat.
+Despite you being what you eat though, our advice to you is never to feed your dog the same processed food that you may eat.
 It might lead to infection and illness.
-For this reason, our licensed and practicing veteran veterinarian has been actively creating the appropriate Cornucopia pet food for over 50 years so that your Great Dane has the proper food designed for large breeds such as yours.
+For this reason, our licensed and practicing veteran veterinarian has been actively creating the appropriate Cornucopia food for pets for over 50 years so that your Great Dane has the proper food designed for large breeds such as yours.

 2) Clean Drinking Water

 Great Danes also tend to fall prey to parasites such as fleas, ticks, hookworms, round worms, heartworms and whipworms, some of which can be found in unclean drinking water.
 Ensuring and providing your Great Dane with clean drinking water reduces the chances of it suffering from discomfort, pain and even death as a result of waterborne and parasitic diseases.

 3) Dental Hygiene

 Like your best human friend or relative, your Great Dane also requires special care, which you must provide.
 After your Great Dave has eaten Cornucopia's food designed for large breeds, such as your dog, attend to its dental care, just as you do yours.
 Great Danes are prone to dental abnormalities.
 Brush your dog's teeth daily to remove gum disease and bad breath.
 If not daily, then at least two-to-three times a week to remove bacteria and tartar accumulation.